-You may need to reboot in certain Windows operating systems such as Windows 98.
+You may need to reboot in certain Windows operating systems such as Windows 98SE.

-Note: If you cannot connect, see the "" on page 3-12.
-Also, for problems with accessing network resources, the Windows Client and File and Print Sharing software might not be installed and configured properly on your computers.
+Note: If you cannot connect, see "Basic Troubleshooting Tips" on page 3-12.
+Also, if you have problems accessing network resources, the Windows Client and File and Print Sharing software might not be installed and configured properly on your computers.
 Please refer to "Preparing Your Computers for TCP/IP Networking" on page C-1.